ladnir/aby3/README.md

 ### Linking

- You can either `make install` on linux or link libOTe's source tree.
-In the latter case, you will need to include the following:
+ To use the library in your project, you will need to link the following:

 1) .../libOTe
 2) .../libOTe/cryptoTools